Nothin like a warm bowl of soup on a chilly day!

-Add water, bone broth powder, pumpkin, lentils, turmeric, cumin, coriander, salt, cayenne, and black pepper, and stir to combine.
+Add coconut milk, water, bone broth powder, pumpkin, lentils, turmeric, cumin, coriander, salt, cayenne, and black pepper, and stir to combine.

 Bring to a gentle boil, then reduce heat, cover, and allow to simmer until lentils have softened, approximately 10 to 12 minutes.